mre/endler.dev/content/2026/newsletter-setup/index.md

 Bounce rate around 1%, no complaints.
 I exhaled.

-{{ figure(src="placeholder-status-dashboard.jpg", caption="TODO: screenshot of `send status` showing the colour-coded bounce table") }}
+{{ figure(src="plunk-dashboard.jpg", caption="The Plunk dashboard, showing the campaign overview and deliverability report.
+As you can see, I don't track who opens my emails.", credits="[Plunk](https://www.useplunk.com/)") }}

-## The "This Feels Like Home" Moment
+## This Feels Like Home

-The setup clicked when I realized I could write issues as plain markdown files in a folder, version-controlled, with a small CLI for everything else.
+I realized I could write issues as plain markdown files in a folder, version-controlled, with a small CLI for everything else.
 That's where I feel at home.
-Editor, terminal, git.
+Just me, a cup of hot chocolate, my editor, the terminal, and git.
-No web dashboard between me and the writing.
+No more web dashboard between me and the writing.

-The whole thing lives in one repo:
+The whole thing lives in a single repo:

 ```
 newsletter/
 ├── issues/         # one .md per edition (1.md, 2.md, ...)
 ├── send/           # the CLI I run locally
-├── subscribe/      # tiny HTTP service behind the website signup form
+└── subscribe/      # tiny HTTP service behind the website signup form
-└── old/            # the previous fly.io setup, kept for reference
 ```

 The CLI is called `send`.
 Here's what it can do: